maxmpz/powerampapi/poweramp_provider_example/readme.md

   * establishes folder and tracks hierarchy
   * adds new tracks, removes deleted tracks to/from Poweramp Library
   * updates last modified timestaps
+  * projection columns are limited to a few columns
 * metadata scan
   * metadata retrieved for the new or modified tracks (based on last modified timestamp)
+  * projection columns include most metadata columns, but still exclude some metadata columns, such as lyrics

-**Important:** each scan is executed in multithreaded manner, thus all related API Provider code should be thread safe
-(Android SAF Provider architecture already implies that and requires thread safe implementation).
+**Important:** each scan is executed in multithreaded manner, thus all related API Provider code should be thread safe (Android SAF Provider architecture already implies that and requires thread safe implementation).

+###  EXTRA_LOADING
+"Loading" cursors are not supported.
+Your provider should provide ready to use cursor with the data.
+There is little point in scanning data yet to be loaded.
+Instead just load data as needed and when needed by your code and issue appropriate Poweramp rescan command instead.

+Alternatively, if data loading is fast enough, just block your appropriate provider method (e.g. queryChildDocuments/queryDocument) and do loading there, but please note that Poweramp scanning
+has timeouts.
+Timeout for openDocument is defined by user in Poweramp settings as "Network Timeout" option).

 ### Icon